YutingZhang/doc-bg-remover/README.md

 - **PDF.js**: For PDF rendering.
 Only the **first page** of a multi-page PDF is processed.

-- **Drag-and-Drop** support is built into `document.addEventListener('dragover', ...)` and `document.addEventListener('drop', ...)`.

 ## Performance Considerations

 - Image processing is done in pure JavaScript, iterating over each pixel.
 For very large images/PDFs (especially at high DPI), performance may be slow.
-- For advanced vectorization or GPU acceleration, consider WebAssembly or WebGL approaches.

 ## License